wojked/hassio-addons/README.md

 ## Installation

-Save files in /addons/buckets3 on your hassio machine.

 Under the Add-on Store tab in the Hass.io Supervisor view in HA add this repo as an add-on repository: https://github.com/jperquin/hassio-backup-s3.

 Install, then set the config variables that you obtained from setting up the AWS account, user and bucket (see below):